 Many of the medical effects described above elevate your risk of having major medical problems later in life, including heart attack, renal disease, diabetes, and stroke.

-Episodic acute stress can also seriously affect our ability to enjoy our lives and do the things necessary for maintaining emotional health.
+Episodic acute stress can also seriously affect your ability to enjoy your life and do the things necessary for maintaining emotional health.
 For these reasons, episodic acute stress is a problem that must be taken seriously.

 Help for Episodic Acute Stress